Delaylaph/fern/README.md

 Now you can execute fern from the console / terminal in any folder.

 ## Setup your projects
-First of all, you need to create a folder where the apps that will be templates and the fern configuration will be stored.
-You can create it anywhere you want, but the path to this folder must be the same as `fern_foler_path` in fern.json.
-For example, I named this folder ferna (for example):
+First of all, you need to create a folders where the apps that will be templates and the fern configuration will be stored.
+The folder name for template apps __MUST__ be `template_apps` and for fern config (and docker environment, if you use it) `fern_env`.
+All your projects created with fern will be stored at the same nesting level as fern.
+Your folder structure should look like this:
 ```
-ferna
+fern - this repo folder.
-├── apps - Template apps that will be used to create new ones.
-Each application in this folder must be named exactly the same as the key value in fern.json.
+template_apps - Template apps that will be used to create new ones.
+Each application in this folder must be named exactly the same as the key value in fern-config.json.
+fern_env
 ├── docker-env - This folder is required if you use docker for your projects.
-You can create folders named the same as the app keys in in fern.json where will be `docker-compose.yml` file for each app.
+You can create folders named the same as the app keys in in fern-config.json where will be `docker-compose.yml` file for each app.
 This compose files will be automatically included in the final docker-compose.yml project file.
 │	└── docker-compose.yml - Docker compose file
 ├── fern-config.json - Fern apps configuration file.
+my_project - your project created using fern
+my_project_2
+etc...
 ```
+Folder names are hardcoded for single reason - if i allow arbitrary names, that means you need to set those names in config files or somewhere else, becouse fern need to have pathes to apps and configs.
+And when I update fern, you will have to specify those paths every time after you pull a new version.

 ### Fern configuration
 __fern-config.json__ is the main file where you specify which apps fern can create and how.
 Here is a simple example: